Establish a Relocation Niche in Any Market

-The best known organization which encompasses the real estate needs is Employee Relocation Council, or ERC, as it is known.
+The best-known organization which encompasses the real estate needs is Employee Relocation Council, or ERC, as it is known.
 The ERC web site for this organization is a great place to begin for any agent interested in this market.
-ERC offers its own designations, as well as a number of courses which can be taken on line to hone your skills as a relocation specialist.
+ERC offers its designations, as well as some courses which can be taken online to hone your skills as a relocation specialist.
 Members of ERC use its membership database for referrals for both agents and appraisers, so although the dues are not inexpensive, it is a good investment to join the council.

 Relocation Packages for Transferees